lsst-it/ittn-081/index.md

 Adding an inline filter near the coating chamber chiller, specifically on the line leading to the computer room, would be beneficial even though the coating chamber already has its own filter.

-Installing a check valve can help prevent backflow, providing an additional layer of protection beyond the four motorized valves that will be installed in line with the coating chiller.
+Installing a check valve can help prevent back flow, providing an additional layer of protection beyond the four motorized valves that will be installed in line with the coating chiller.
 This check valve will ensure that the coolant flows in only one direction, preventing any potential reverse flow that could modify the glycol mixture.

 ### Controls